Shomey9/zabihafy/README.md

-# zabihafy
+# Zabihafy
-A web application that lets users search for zabiha halal restaurants near a specified location
+A web application that "Zabihafys" a user search and pulls up zabiha halal restaurants near a specified location

 ### Built With